inko-lang/inko/docs/source/getting-started/variables.md

 let _A = 10
 ```

-Because constants, well, constant, you can't declare them as mutable using `let
+Because constants are, well, constant, you can't declare them as mutable using `let
 mut`:

 ```inko